DocsaidLab/DocClassifier/README.md

     The TPR@FPR Threshold Table is a key evaluation tool widely used in the field of facial recognition.
 Its primary purpose is to measure the performance of models under different threshold settings.
 Derived from the ROC (Receiver Operating Characteristic) curve, this table offers an intuitive and precise method for assessing model efficacy.
 For example, if the goal is to achieve a TPR (True Positive Rate) of at least 0.9 at an FPR (False Positive Rate) of 0.01, the corresponding threshold can be identified using the TPR-FPR Threshold Table.
 This threshold then guides the inference process of the model.

-    In the task of text-image recognition, we have adopted a similar evaluation method.
+    In the task of document recognition, we have adopted a similar evaluation method.
 We have chosen the performance of TPR at an FPR of 0.0001 as our standard.
 This standard assists us in understanding the model's performance under specific conditions more accurately.

 3. **Zero-shot Testing**